 3] Update or Rollback Graphics Driver

-Check with Windows Update, and see if there is an update pending which relates to your Graphics Drivers.
-If necessary, you can always install them manually from the OEMs website.
+Check Windows Update to see if there is a pending update related to your Graphics Drivers.
+If necessary, you can always install them manually from the OEM’s website.
 However, If you recently updated your Graphics Driver, you may want to roll back to the old one.
 Open Device Manager > Select the Graphics Driver > Look for the Roll Back button.
 This is only enabled when it’s a recent update.
 Maybe you need to visit the manufacturer’s website to download the latest driver.

-When your touchscreen is slow to respond or records your touch gestures inaccurately, a re-calibration of the process might fix the issue.
+If your touchscreen is slow to respond or records your touch gestures inaccurately, recalibrating the process might fix the issue.

 You may need to calibrate the screen for pen or touch.

-Maybe you need to get the touch screen checked with hardware support to rule out the possibility that the hardware might be faulty.
+Maybe you need to get the touchscreen checked by hardware support to rule out the possibility that it’s faulty.

 Duane Hutton adds below in the comments that this is what helped her:

-Lastly, sometimes, laptops or tablets start behaving erratically when in touch screen not working when working under conditions of high temperature, humidity, lights, or other conditions that interfere with the screen features.
+Lastly, sometimes laptops or tablets start behaving erratically when the touchscreen is not working, especially under conditions of high temperature, humidity, lights, or other conditions that interfere with the screen features.
 So, try to avoid working under such unfavorable conditions.